openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 Add a Channel Manager
 ************************************

+Video administrators can grant management access to each YouTube channel to members of the corresponding course team.

+.. note:: Video administrators use YouTube, but not the YouTube CMS, to add channel managers.

 ===============================
 About Channel Managers
 ===============================

-Video administrators can give members of course teams management access to a channel in a process that is similar to :ref:`establishing access to the YouTube account<Establish Access to YouTube Account>`.
+Video administrators can give members of course teams management access to a channel.
 To do so, they obtain the email addresses of one or more of the course team members and then invite them to manage the channel.

 After a course team uploads video files to Studio, an automated process begins to complete these tasks.